kiwidude68/calibre_plugins/CONTRIBUTING.md

 ```

 Testing tips from JimmXinu:
-- In FFF I added a fake zz.po (https://github.com/JimmXinu/FanFicFare/tree/main/calibre-plugin/translations) language, and used a perl script to just append zz to every translatable string.
-Then when you run with CALIBRE_OVERRIDE_LANG=zz you can use that to see whether you got them all working or not.
+- In FFF I added a fake `zz.po` (https://github.com/JimmXinu/FanFicFare/tree/main/calibre-plugin/translations) language, and used a perl script to just append zz to every translatable string.
+Then when you run with `CALIBRE_OVERRIDE_LANG=zz` you can use that to see whether you got them all working or not.
-- If you are old school and use %s replacements in translated strings, watch for those when translations come in.
-I've seen some hard to find problems with translated strings had too few or too many %d or %s in them.
+- If you are old school and use `%s` replacements in translated strings, watch for those when translations come in.
+I've seen some hard to find problems with translated strings had too few or too many `%d` or `%s` in them.

 ### Translation Tips

 - The Transifex configuration is stored in the `.tx\config` file for each plugin
-- Be aware that Transifex may change {{config}} file syntax with newer CLI versions.
+- Be aware that Transifex may change `config` file syntax with newer CLI versions.
 I know v1.3.0 works currently with this repo.
 - If you add translatable text for the first time to an existing .py file (or new file) you must modify `generate-pot.cmd` to include that filename in the list of files it scans.
 - Setting these plugins up in Transifex for the first time required me to be an administrator.
 You would need to contact Kovid Goyal as the calibre organisation owner for any new plugins for similar rights.